parsonsmatt/parsonsmatt.github.io/_posts/2018-03-22-three_layer_haskell_cake.markdown

 For some components, you carry around some info/state (consider [`MonadMetrics`](https://hackage.haskell.org/package/monad-metrics) or  [`katip`'s](https://hackage.haskell.org/package/katip-0.5.2.0/docs/Katip.html) logging state/data); for others, you can carry [an explicit effect interpreter](http://www.parsonsmatt.org/2016/07/14/rank_n_classy_limited_effects.html).
 This layer is for defining how the upper layers work, and for handling operational concerns like performance, concurrency, etc.

-At IOHK, we have a name for this kind of thing: a "capability".
+At IOHK, we had a name for this kind of thing: a "capability".
-We have a [big design doc on monads](https://github.com/input-output-hk/cardano-sl/blob/develop/docs/monads.md), and the doc goes into what makes something a capability or not.
+We have a [big design doc on monads](https://github.com/parsonsmatt/cardano-sl/blob/10e55bde9a5c0d9d28bca25950a8811407c5fc8c/docs/monads.md), and the doc goes into what makes something a capability or not.
+IOHK has since deleted this design document and decided that it wasn't good to follow.

 This layer sucks to test.
 So don't.
 Shift all the business logic up into the next two layers as much as possible.
 You want this layer to be tiny.
+If you get a request to test something in this layer, don't - factor the logic out, test *that* function, and call it in IO.

 How do you shift something out?
 I wrote a post on [Inverting your Mocks](http://www.parsonsmatt.org/2017/07/27/inverted_mocking.html) that I believe covers it well, but the general routine is: